status-im/nimbus-build-system/README.md

 Windows-specific target.
 Downloads and unpacks in the "build" dir some DLLs we may not want to build ourselves (PCRE, RocksDB, libcurl, pdcurses, SQLite3, OpenSSL, zlib, etc.).

+### nat-libs

+Build "libminiupnpc.a" and "libnatpmp.a" from [nim-nat-traversal](https://github.com/status-im/nim-nat-traversal)'s submodules - not included in this repo.

 ## Scripts

 ### add_submodule.sh